D2C Strategy For eCommerce: Best Practices Of Direct-To-Consumer Marketing

 Comfortable customer journey, smooth communication with clients, personalized customer experience, and sustainable brand messaging are at the core of leading D2C eCommerce players.

-For example, the Glossier beauty brand that started as a blog, offers a seamless customer journey, when it’s easy to get from a social media post to the website check out button.
+For example, the Glossier beauty brand started as a blog, and offers a seamless customer journey, when it’s easy to get from a social media post to the website checkout button.
 The brand stakeholders explain that it’s crucial to set up a strong connection between different marketing and sales touchpoints.
 Blog posts, vlogs, YouTube channels, Instagram, product pages, and website content should be interconnected to bring more purchases and grow brand awareness.

 Dollar Shave Club, a popular D2C grooming brand, focused on the combination of D2C business model with the subscription revenue marketing model.
 It helped them to develop one of the top subscription businesses.
 The brand also pays attention to customer feedback, which is an important tactic to analyze customers’ needs and learn how to grow clients’ satisfaction.

 Let’s analyze successful direct to consumer cases of some of the leading brands.
 We will go through the brands’ D2C strategy examples across different industries.
 We prepared practical examples of successful strategies used by popular brands in the categories of fashion, healthcare, technology, beauty, and food industries.
 Let’s review them in detail.